Eeman1113/Around_Us/README.md

 # 🌍 Around_Us

-A fun, simple 3D exploration game built with Mapbox GL JS.
-No login, no multiplayer, no BS - just explore and have fun!
+A fun, simple 3D exploration game built with MapLibre GL and OpenStreetMap. **No API keys, no credit card, no registration needed** - just install and play!

 **Created by:** eeman majumder (eeman1113)

 ## ✨ Features

 - 🎮 Simple and intuitive controls
-- 🗺️ Explore real-world 3D cities
+- 🗺️ Explore real-world maps
 - 🌍 **56+ cities across 6 continents**
 - 🏃 Walk and run around
 - 🚗 Smooth camera movement
 - 🎯 No login or registration needed
+- 💳 **NO credit card or API keys required!**
 - 🌟 Just open and play!

 ## 🎮 Controls